Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 And The Snowball Rolls

 It's my belief that Eric's insanity began when he graduated high school and then couldn't find a job.
-He wound up depressed on his parents' couch, watching television in a bathrobe everyday.
+He wound up depressed on his parents' couch, watching television in a bathrobe every day.

 His parents tried to support him but didn't quite know what to do with him.
 Neither did the show's writers, who didn't want Will Friedle off the show, so they made him the insane comic relief.

 What happened to Eric is basically the story of every Millienial at the time.
 You are born into a world with a steady economy.
-It's a world of full of hope, and everyone is telling you how you'll have everything, you can be anything you want to be.
-Then when you finally grow up, you discover that the economy is crap, you can't get a job, you can't afford college, and you'll probably wind up in your parents' house the rest of your life.
+It's a world full of hope, and everyone is telling you how you'll have everything, you can be anything you want to be.
+Then when you finally grow up, you discover that the economy is crap, you can't get a job, you can't afford college, and you'll probably wind up in your parents' house for the rest of your life.

 This is enough to make anyone go insane.
 Especially in a society where so much emphasis is put on proving your worth through rites of passage, such as a driver's license, a job, an active sex life, and a college degree.